-The Board will receive public comments on this proposal for a period of 45 days following its publication in the Illinois Register.
-After that time, the Board will immediately consider adoption of the amendments, making any necessary changes made evident through the public comments.
-The Board will delay filing any adopted rules with the Secretary of State for 30 days after adoption, particularly to allow additional time for USEPA to review the adopted amendments before they are filed and become effective.
+The Board adopted a proposal for public comment in this matter on September 7, 2000.
+Notices of Proposed Amendments appeared in the October 6, 2000 issue of the Illinois Register, at 24 Ill.
+Reg.
+14528 (Part 738), 14535 (Part 702), 14550 (Part 704), and 14578 (Part 730).
+The Board received public comments on this proposal for a period of 45 days following its publication in the Illinois Register.
+The public comment period ended on November 20, 2000.
+The Board now considers final adoption of the amendments, making any necessary changes made evident through the public comments.
+The Board will file these adopted amendments with the Secretary of State, so that they will become effective without delay.
 The complete text of the proposed amendments appears at the end of this opinion and order.